gavinhoward/bc/README.md

 This `bc` is robust.

 It is well-tested, fuzzed, and fully standards-compliant (though not certified) with POSIX `bc`.
+The math has been tested with 30+ million random problems, so it is as correct as I can make it.

-It can be used as a drop-in replacement for any existing `bc`, except for pass-by-reference array values.
+This `bc` can be used as a drop-in replacement for any existing `bc`, except for pass-by-reference array values.
 To build `bc` from source, an environment which accepts GNU Makefiles is required.

 The community is free to contribute patches for POSIX Makefile builds.
 This `bc` is also compatible with MinGW toolchains.